soft-matter-theory-at-icmab-csic/spike_surface_electrostatics/General_method_example/README.md

-Pqr example files necessary to use the method for the Calculation of the contributions to the Electrostatic Free Energy This example corresponds to the WT Spike at a distance of $d_c$=2Å reported in Section 3.1 in the main paper.
+Pqr example files necessary to use the method for the Calculation of the contributions to the Electrostatic Free Energy.
+This example corresponds to the WT Spike (configuration 2) at a distance of $d_c$=2Å reported in Section 3.1 in the main paper.

 - Auxiliary I system: WT Spike and planar surface with no charge
 - Auxiliary II system: WT Spike with no charge and charged planar surface